Former Biotech CEO Accused in San Diego Shooting

-Founded in July 2006 and also based on intellectual property (IP) developed by Dowdy and his research group at the Howard Hughes Medical Institute and UCSD, Traversa raised a $2 million financing in 2008 and was “on fire” in developing siRNA drug delivery technology, Hans Petersen told BioWorld Today at the time.
+Founded in July 2006 and based on intellectual property (IP) developed by Dowdy and his research group at the Howard Hughes Medical Institute and UCSD, Traversa raised a $2 million financing in 2008 and was "on fire" in developing siRNA drug delivery technology, Hans Petersen told BioWorld Today at the time.
 (See BioWorld Today, April 9, 2008.)

 Fourteen months later, Traversa snagged a $5 million Series B led by Morningside Venture Investments Ltd. and joined by Mesa Verde Venture Partners and existing investors.
 (See BioWorld Today, April 3, 2009.)

 (The article was modified on June 13, 2014 to remove certain statements about Scott Petersen.)

 Suite: 1100 | Atlanta, Georgia 30346, USA

 Outside of the US

 Hours: Monday - Friday, 8:00am - 6:00 pm EST